http://www.consumerreports.org/cro/health-fitness/health-care/medical-ripoffs-11-07/overview/medical-ripoffs-ov_1.htm

 Universal Health Care - How We Got There and Where We Are

 The following (long) excerpt from Paul’s article describes how we got to this point.
-Click
+Click here to read the entire article.

 “To see how much things have changed, consider Hillary Clinton’s evolution.
 Just 15 months ago, The New York Times reported that “her plans to expand coverage are tempered and incremental,” and that “she continues to shy from the ultimate challenge: describing what a comprehensive Democratic health care plan would look like.”
 Indeed, when she was asked how costs might be controlled, she demurred: “It depends on what kind of system you’re devising.
 And that’s still not at all clear to me, what the body politic will bear.